Guy Burgess: In the Soviet Union

-In July 1956 the Soviet authorities allowed Burgess' mother to visit her son.
+In July 1956, the Soviet authorities allowed Burgess's mother to visit her son.
 She stayed a month, mainly in the holiday resort of Sochi.
-During August the journalist and Labour Party politician Tom Driberg flew to Moscow to interview Burgess – the two had first met through The Week in Westminster.
+During August the journalist and Labour politician Tom Driberg flew to Moscow to interview Burgess, the two having first met through The Week in Westminster.
 On his return, Driberg wrote a book in which Burgess was portrayed relatively sympathetically.
 Some assumed that the content had been vetted by the KGB as a propaganda exercise; others thought its purpose was to trap Burgess into revealing information that could lead to his prosecution, should he ever return to Britain.

-Over the following years Burgess received numerous visitors from England.
-Redgrave came with the Shakespeare Memorial Theatre Company in February 1959; this visit led to Burgess's meeting with the actress Coral Browne, a friendship later the subject of Alan Bennett's play An Englishman Abroad.
-In the same year Burgess gave a filmed interview to the Canadian Broadcasting Corporation (CBC) (largely forgotten until it was rediscovered in 2015).
-In it, Burgess revealed that while he wished to continue living in Russia, he maintained an affection for his home country.
-When the British prime minister, Harold Macmillan, visited Moscow in 1959, Burgess offered his expertise to the visiting party (he had once spent an evening with Macmillan at the Reform Club).
+Over the following years, Burgess received numerous visitors from England.
+Sir Michael Redgrave arrived with the Shakespeare Memorial Theatre Company in February 1959; this visit led to Burgess' meeting with the actress Coral Browne, a friendship that became the subject of Alan Bennett's play An Englishman Abroad.
+In the same year Burgess did a filmed interview with the Canadian Broadcasting Corporation (CBC).
+In it, Burgess revealed that while he wished to continue living in the Soviet Union, he maintained an affection for his home country.
+When Prime Minister Harold Macmillan visited Moscow in 1959, Burgess offered his expertise to the visiting party (he had once spent an evening with Macmillan at the Reform Club).
 His offer was declined, but he used this opportunity to lobby officials for permission to visit Britain where, he said, his mother was sick.
 Although aware of legal advice that a successful prosecution against Burgess would be problematic, the Foreign Office issued statements implying he would face instant arrest in Britain.
-In the event, Burgess chose not to put the issue to the test.
+Burgess chose not to put the issue to the test.

 Decline and death

-Burgess suffered from increasing ill-health, largely due to a lifestyle based on poor food and excessive alcohol.
+Burgess suffered from increasing ill health, largely due to a lifestyle based on poor food and excessive alcohol.
 In 1960 and 1961 he was treated in hospital for arteriosclerosis and ulcers, on the latter occasion being close to death.
-In April 1962, writing to his friend Esther Whitfield, he indicated how his belongings should be allocated should he die – Blunt, Philby, and his romantic partner Chisekov were all named as beneficiaries.
+In April 1962, writing to his friend Esther Whitfield, he indicated how his belongings should be allocated should he die – Blunt, Philby and his romantic partner Chisekov were all named as beneficiaries.

-In January 1963 Philby defected to Moscow, having finally been unmasked – after official exoneration by Macmillan in November 1955.
-He and Burgess kept apart, though they may have met briefly, when the latter was on his deathbed in August 1963.
+In January 1963 Philby defected to Moscow, having finally been unmasked after official exoneration by Macmillan in November 1955.
+He and Burgess kept apart, though they may have met briefly when the latter was on his deathbed in August 1963.
 Burgess died on 30 August 1963, of arteriosclerosis and acute liver failure.
 He was cremated five days later; Nigel Burgess represented the family, and Maclean delivered a eulogy describing his co-defector as "a gifted and courageous man who devoted his life to the cause of a better world".
-Burgess' ashes were returned to England, and on 5 October 1963 were interred in the family plot at St. John the Evangelist Churchyard in West Meon.
+Burgess's ashes were returned to England, and on 5 October 1963 were interred in the family plot at St John the Evangelist Churchyard in West Meon.